6 Best Pickleball Paddles for Beginners

 Cons

-This two-set of pickleball paddles is another good choice if you are wanting to try out pickleball without investing a lot of money.
-The paddles are both made from 7-ply wood therefore, they are quite fast.
+This two-set of pickleball paddles is another good choice if you want to try out pickleball without investing a lot of money.
+The beginner paddles are both made from 7-ply wood.
+Therefore, they are quite fast.

 Price